TingchenFu/tingchenfu.github.io/_pages/about.md

 # 🔥 News
+- *2024.05*: &nbsp;🎉🎉 I got two paper accepted by findings of ACL 2024.
+Thanks for my colleborators!
+See you at Bangkok.
 - *2024.01*: &nbsp;🎉🎉 I got one paper accepted by ICLR'24.
 Thanks for my colleborators!
 See you at Vienna.
 - *2023.09*: &nbsp;🎉🎉 Our survey on LLM hallucination: Siren's Song in the AI Ocean is coming out!
 - *2023.05*: &nbsp;🎉🎉 I got one paper accepted by the findings of EMNLP'23.
 Thanks for my colleborators!
 See you at Singapore.